By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 You can do your own independent tour of these sites.
 For more info, check out the information about the individual attractions here.

 But for a better understanding and more insights about Da Vinci’s life in Milan and his masterpieces, consider joining a guided tour.
-If you book with Klook, you also get fast-track access to the Last Supper, one of the most famous artworks of Da Vinci.
+If you want to have a fast-track access to the Last Supper, one of the most famous artworks of Da Vinci, you can book it online.

 RESERVE A SLOT HERE!